2023 Update: How to Clean a Baseball Cap (The Right Way)

 The type of fabric used in your cap plays a crucial role in determining the most effective stain removal method and product to use.

 It's important to understand the unique cleaning characteristics of each fabric to ensure a successful and non-damaging cleaning process.

-Let's take a closer look at the cleaning characteristics of the most common fabrics used to make caps and what to expect during and after the stain cleaning process.
+Let's take a closer look at the most commonly used fabrics in cap-making and what to keep in mind during and after the cleaning process.

 Selection of cotton, polyester, nylon & wool caps.